mariellefoster/plots_and_projects/README.md

 ## Fractal Wedding Ring
 - wedding rings inside wedding rings inside wedding rings
 - Sorry Mandelbrot for any technical inaccuracies

+## Category Theory visualization of CatMet
+- Category of metaphors, as mapped to one another